-After all the fuss, we finally have a trailer.
+Amidst all the fuss, we have a trailer.
+In fact, we have two.

 After all the years (Queen's Bohemian Rhapsody project was announced back in 2010).
 After Sacha Baron Cohen-gate.
 After all the rumours and the wild speculation... we finally have an idea about what the finished Queen movie is going to look like.
-And this is what the trailer made us think.
+It's released in the UK this month.
+And this is what the trailers made us think.

 1. Is that Freddie's voice?
 Brian's guitar playing?